 Succinctly explaining how you can fill their laundry list of skills.
 For example, the accountant you’re looking for isn’t easy to find.
 You’re looking for someone with a strong audit background, who is comfortable with financial planning, and can be a strong contributor during tax season.
 I can offer you all of that and more.

 Just as with your resume it’s important to make it all about the employer.
-Make sure that the employer knows you can do the job but always focus on your skills can help Try to make the connection between what’s you’re doing in your current position that can help your potential employer.
+Make sure that the employer knows you can do the job by connecting the dots between your current position and your target position.

 Step #3 Get Them to Want You

 This is the time to reiterate your achievements.
 Read between the lines of the job description to find your potential employer’s “hot” buttons.
 Then think about how you can address those needs.

 Pick a few examples from your resume—instances that hit those “hot” buttons—and rework them so they are new.
 Don’t repeat anything from your resume verbatim.
 Your cover letter should complement your resume not follow it word-for-word.